Reb Brown: Career

 Also that year he was in the supporting cast of Ted Kotcheff's Uncommon Valor.
 He played Blaster, a Vietnam veteran character who trains with other vets in a P.O.W. rescue operation.
 The film was a box-office hit, one of the top-earning films of 1983.
 This was considered a surprise at the time because of the film's lack of stars and the fact it had a lot of competition.
 The film grossed $30,503,151 at the US box office and ranked 69 as one of the top earners of that year.

 In 1985, Brown starred in Philippe Mora's Howling II: Your Sister Is a Werewolf.

 In 1986, Brown re-united with director Mora for the Australian film Death of a Soldier.
 Based on a true story, it tells the story of serial killer, Private Edward Leonski, who committed his crimes and went to court in Melbourne, during World War II.
 The film received many good reviews, and Brown's performance was acclaimed.
 Kevin Thomas of The Los Angeles Times said his performance had "an impressive complexity and range of emotions."
 Brown received a nomination for Best Lead Actor in a Dramatic Role by the Australian Film Institute.

-In 1987, Brown co-lead with Christopher Connelly in Bruno Mattei's action film Strike Commando.
+In 1987, Brown co-led with Christopher Connelly in Bruno Mattei's action film Strike Commando.

 In 1988, Brown starred in David Winters's space opera science fiction film Space Mutiny.
-Winters said he hired Brown for the lead was due to the positive reviews he received for a previous Australian film and that he hired his wife Cisse Cameron because Brown asked if he had a part for her.
+Winters said he hired Brown for the lead due to the positive reviews he received for a previous Australian film and that he hired his wife Cisse Cameron because Brown asked if he had a part for her.
 The film has the reputation of being an amusing, unintentionally funny, and campy B-movie.

 Also that year, he acted in Rick Rosenthal's Distant Thunder, and reunited with director Mattei for to play the lead in Robowar.

-In 1989, Brown co-lead with Lou Ferrigno in the action film Cage playing Vietnam War veterans buddies.
+In 1989, Brown co-led with Lou Ferrigno in the action film Cage playing Vietnam War veterans buddies.
 They would later reunite for Cage II (1994).

 In 1990, Brown acted in Street Hunter.

 In 1991, he acted in John Milius's Flight of the Intruder.